mwfd541/nba/README.md

 ## Notes on strategy

 Finding the right metric or energy is tricky.
 RMSE may nail most of the predictions but if one is well over-estimated and you include that guy in your lineup,  your lineup is ruined.

+My strategy at this point is to use the predictions for FD points per minute * expected minutes, and run an optimizer.
+(I'll worry about maximizing the variance soon enough.)
+Then what I try to do is read the injury reports and try to modify the expected minutes of the players that will be affected by the injury.
+Unfortunately, this is somewhat painstaking and often happens during the workday, so I don't usually get to it.
+The real bargains are to be had when the team announces that a player will be out for the upcoming game.